cauta/exchange/README.md

 - using channels for engine input and websocket broadcast.
 - after general structure, most anoying is types. finagiling different systems to work together. refactoring types , ensuring things lined up correctly when testing, etc. claude is great helping with this.
 - decision fatigue for things that are not immediatley obvious. harder to gridn through. config, deps, env vars are tedious and kind adistracitng.
+- truly great things take a lot of polish

 ### what's covered